Back to Blog

 The tools everyone uses assume you're calling OpenAI or Anthropic from a server.
 They don't expect you to talk to localhost:11434 directly from the browser.
 And if they do, they force you to build API routes, add a backend, and complicate your prototype.

-I kept running into this frustration, so I built use-local-llm—a library that does one thing exceptionally well: stream AI responses from local models directly in the browser, no backend required.
+I kept running into this frustration, so I built use-local-llm, a library with a single purpose.
+It streams AI responses from local models directly in the browser with no backend, in 2.8 KB of code and zero dependencies.

 Why Existing Tools Don't Fit

 You'd think you could just use Vercel AI SDK.
 It's the standard for React + AI.
-Well-designed.
-Well-documented.
-Battle-tested.
+It ships adapters for multiple frameworks, maintains thorough API references, and handles production traffic at scale.

 Vercel AI SDK requires an API layer.
 Your React app POSTs to your Next.js server, which then calls the LLM and streams back.
-This makes sense for production apps using OpenAI or Anthropic—you need the backend for authentication, cost tracking, and security.
+This makes sense for production apps using OpenAI or Anthropic, because you need the backend for authentication, cost tracking, and security.

 But when the LLM is already running locally on localhost:11434, that server adds nothing but friction.
 More code to write.
 More latency.
 More complexity for something that should be a quick prototype.

-What I wanted was simple: A single React hook that talks directly to my local model.
+I wanted one thing.
+A single React hook that talks directly to my local model.
 No middleman.
 No API routes.
 Just React and a running LLM.

 Browser → fetch() → localhost:11434 → streaming tokens back